 Example: Pacific Plate and the Eurasian Plate

-Conservative plate boundaries occur when two plates slide past each other.
+A conservative plate boundary occurs when two plates slide past each other.

 Example: North American Plate and the Pacific Plate